guildai/guildai/guild/tests/uat/required-operation.md

     >>> run("guild run train -y")
     WARNING: cannot find a suitable run for required resource 'prepared-data' Resolving prepared-data
-    guild: run failed because a dependency was not met: could not resolve 'operation:prepare-data' in prepared-data resource: no
-    suitable run for prepare-data
+    guild: run failed because a dependency was not met: could not resolve 'prepared-data' in prepared-data resource: no suitable run for prepare-data
     <exit 1>

 Run `prepare-data`: